Building blocks for Decentralized Identity

 - chronologically ordered so you know you are retrieving current keys.

-- (optional) A way to allow multi-party systems to establish transparent and standard rules around interactions.
-These rules are often developed as a trust framework, or a legally enforceable set of specifications and agreements designed for conducting transactions among a community of participants formed together around a common purpose.
+- A way to allow multi-party systems to establish transparent and standard rules around interactions.
+These rules are often developed as a trust framework, or a legally enforceable set of specifications & agreements designed for conducting transactions among a community of participants formed around a common purpose.
 Examples of systems that typically employ trust frameworks, also known as governance frameworks, include credit cards and electronic payments systems.
 Digital identity on the web will have to evolve to support digital trust frameworks of various sizes and purposes, as well as establish common patterns for mutual recognition of trust frameworks.
 In some cases, a trust framework may be defined in a very broad context, i.e. an entire sovereign nation.
-Other trust frameworks may be established for a particular community or context, such as healthcare or education.
+Other trust frameworks may be established for a particular community, context, or domain, such as healthcare or education.

 For more information on this mental model, reference the 3 Pillars of SSI by Andy Tobin.